 - Proof of the family member’s ties to the U.S. and the challenges they’d face moving to the individual’s home country

 Getting a marriage green card or marriage visa might be another option for some facing deportation.
+An interfaith marriage counselor can also provide support during this process.
 But, the cancellation of removal process is key for those without permanent legal status.

 Conclusion